Frequently Asked Questions

 If my university does not have an exchange agreement with the USM, can I still go on an exchange?

-Yeah!
-USM welcomes independent foreign students as well as exchange students.
-Independent students must pay tuition (300 USD) and pay 180 USD per credit.
+Of course!
+USM welcomes independent foreign students as well as exchange students coming by a bilateral agreement.
+Independent students must pay tuition fee and an amount for every SCT credit inscribed.

 Is it necessary to have a visa to study at USM?

-All foreign students must have a student visa.
-It is recommended to process the visa before traveling to Chile at the nearest Chilean embassy or consulate, but it is also possible to enter the country as a tourist and process the visa while already in Chile.
+All foreign students must have a visa to study in Chile.
+It is recommended that you apply for a visa before traveling to Chile at the nearest Chilean embassy or consulate, but it is also possible to enter the country as a tourist, depending on the length of your exchange.
+Check this page to learn more about your options.

-I want to take advantage of traveling before/after the semester.
+I want to take the chance of traveling before/after the semester.
 Can you give me the visa for a longer term?

-Do UTFSM credits have the same value as ECTS credits?
+Do USM credits have the same value as ECTS credits?
 How many credits should I take?

 Do you require a minimum level of Spanish to study at USM?

-We recommend having studied Spanish at the university level for a minimum of three semesters before starting to study at USM.
+We recommend that you have studied Spanish at university or high school level for a minimum of three semesters before entering USM, which you must certify.

 How do you apply?

 Exchange students must first apply to their home university.
-Once approved, they must apply to the USM.
-This application is made online here.
+Once nominated, they must apply to USM.

 When do you apply?